 Your cover image must be less than 50MB.
 Try to avoid compressing your files.
 It can affect the quality of your cover when displayed on reading devices.
-For the best results, images should have a minimum resolution of 300 PPI (pixels per inch).
+Images should have a minimum resolution of 300 PPI (pixels per inch) for the best results.

 If you are using Canva, there is already a book cover template.
-All you need is to choose the book cover template and create your cover or you can learn How to Design a Book Cover.
+You only need to choose the book cover template and create your cover, or you can learn How to Design a Book Cover.

 Once you have created your cover, click “Upload a cover you already have” and upload your cover.

 However, you can still use Amazon cover creator to create your book cover.
-When you click that option, you can design your cover using your image or Amazon stock images.
+You can design your cover using your image or Amazon stock images when you click that option.
 It is straightforward to use as a beginner.

 The recommended format is PDF.
-But before you create your cover, go and download your KDP template HERE.
+But before creating your cover, download your KDP template HERE.
 On the left side of the template page, input your;

 - Trim size (6 x 9inches (15.24 x 22.86 cm)).
 That is if you are using that trim size.